chunhuizng/scale-bayesian-planner/readme.md

-## Scaled Bayesian Planner for Multimodal Theory-of-Mind
+## Overcoming Multi-step Complexity in Multimodal Theory-of-Mind Reasoning: A Scalable Bayesian Planner

 This repository contains the code and data for the paper.
 The project focuses on developing scalable Bayesian reasoning models, using post-trained language models as policy models to evaluate multimodal Theory-of-Mind (ToM) tasks, including those in unseen scenarios.